slack-samples/deno-announcement-bot/README.md

 After deploying, [create new Link Triggers](#create-a-link-trigger) for the production version of your app (not appended with `(dev)`).
-Once the Triggers are invoked, the associated Workflows should run just as they did when developing locally.
+Once the Triggers are invoked, the associated workflows should run just as they did when developing locally.

 ### Viewing Activity Logs